ggravlingen/home-assistant/README.md

 DietPi setup:
 Enable: Wi-fi
 Enable: Bluetooth
-Install: Node.js, Build-essentials, Git client
+Install: Node.js, Build-essentials, Git client, ssh-client

 # Install of home assistant and zwave is based on this work https://deviantengineer.com/2016/09/hass-dietpi/
 # Difference is that I am using default hass AIO directory for compatability with some of my old config-files